Campbell Park (civil parish): Fishermead

 Fishermead is named after a field called Fishers Mead.
 The fishing theme is continued in the street naming.
 All of the streets are named after Cornish fishing villages.
 There are two schools in the area, The Willows (formerly Newlyn Place) first school and Jubilee Wood School (formed by the amalgamation of Penwith first school and Meadfurlong middle school in 2012).
 Fishermead is known for its many trees and parks, with several local shops including a Co-op.

 The townscape in Fishermead is characterised by rectangular blocks of 100–150 metres in length, backing onto shared "garden squares".

 Newlands

-Newlands is primarily a leisure and recreational area between the Grand Union Canal and Brickhill Street (which separates it from Willen Lake).
+Newlands is primarily a leisure and recreational area just east of Campbell Park, between the Grand Union Canal and Brickhill Street (which separates it from Willen Lake).
 Its more significant elements are Gulliver's Land (a small theme park for younger children) and the Tree Cathedral, in which trees echo the layout of Norwich Cathedral.

 Oldbrook

 Oldbrook is separated from Central Milton Keynes by Child's Way (H6).
-Despite its proximity to the central business district of Milton Keynes, it has its own local centre comprising various shops and restaurants including Lidl, Domino's Pizza, Tesco Express, and Pizza Hut.
+Despite its proximity to the central business district of Milton Keynes, it has its own local centre comprising various shops and restaurants.
 Oldbrook is also home to Milton Keynes Christian Centre which is one of the larger churches in Milton Keynes.
-There is one school in Oldbrook, Oldbrook First School, situated next door to The Cricketers pub on Oldbrook Blvd.
+There is one school in Oldbrook, Oldbrook First School on Oldbrook Blvd.

 All of the streets are named following a cricketing theme, most after English cricketers.